allegheny-computer-science-203-s2021/CodeOfConduct/conduct.md

 * Unacceptable Conduct (U):
   * Members shall not
     * Demonstrate disrespect for team members.
-    * Have an inappropriate professional boundary with team members.
+    * Violate the professional boundaries of team members or classmates whether those boundries be *ibnlt* personal, professional, emotional, or ideological.
     * Show poor participation and attitude to their delegated tasks.
-    * have poor communication skills when discussing project work and group work.
+    * Showing up extremely late or not showing up for group meeting without prior notice.

 ### Decisions